isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/overview.md

 ## How Headless Adaptive Form work?

-A Headless Adaptive Form is essentially a JSON representaion (Schema) complete with fields (Text box, choices, and many more) and corresponding rules (Conditional logic) to add dynamism to the form.
-You can use the schema in your application or website to natively render your forms.
-A single schema can serve multiple webpages and applications without making any app or website specfic changes to it.
+A Headless Adaptive Form is essentially a JSON representation (Schema) complete with fields (Text box, choices, and many more fields) and corresponding rules (Conditional logic) to add dynamism to the form.
+You can use REST APIs in your application or website to request the hosted schema and natively render the schema as a form in your app or website.
+A schema can serve multiple webpages and applications without making any app or website specific changes to it.

 ![How Headless Adaptive Form works](/help/assets/how-headless-adaprive-forms-work.png)